CodeCoupler Webpack Hello World

 Publish

-The default configuration is prepared to write a frontend application 4.
-You can right away build
+The default configuration is ready to write a front-end application 4.
+You can build the

-with npm run build and deploy the resulting dist directory.
-In there you will find the final
+resulting dist directory right away with npm run build and deploy.
+Inside, you will find the

-to be published on a webserver where the html files can be accessed.
+the dist directory must be published on a web server where the html files can be accessed.

-If you want to write a library for other developers to use, you may have to do some modifications which will be explained in a separate chapter.
+If you want to write a library for other developers to use, you may need to make some modifications which will be explained in a separate chapter.

 Update

 All build outputs (JS, CSS, Asset files) will be copied to the destination directory with a filename containing a hash value 3.
-This allows us to always use the most recent files in the browser when updating.
+This allows us to always use the most recent files in the browser whenever we update.

-The only thing you have to pay attention to is that the index.html file is never cached by the
+The only thing to which you must pay attention is that the index.html file must never be cached

-If you use the boilerplate the dist directory already contains a .htaccess file that serves as
+If you use the boilerplate, the dist directory will already contains .htaccess file that serves

-an example for use in an Apache server.
-For other servers, there is a good overview in a Stack
+as an example for use in an Apache server.
+For other servers, a Stack Overflow answer provides a

 To get an overview, we recommend you to take a look at the walkthrough.